 I’ve always been a prepper.
 I believe in being prepared for emergencies well before they actually happen.
 My mom taught me this, and it’s proven useful time and time again.
-(Thanks, Mom!!!!)
-After this year of horrible hurricanes and weeks where I was living off of the grid in an RV, I’ve realized the importance of prepping not just for food and water – but also for electricity.
+After a year of horrible hurricanes and weeks where I was living off of the grid in an RV, I’ve realized the importance of prepping not just for food and water – but also for electricity.
 And the need to get the best portable solar power generator for home BEFORE the threat of disaster is looming.

 Many thanks to HANS PowerNet for supplying a HANS PowerPack for review.
 I am genuinely thrilled with this product, and hope you will support this company who dreams of changing the world for the better through free solar power and clean drinking water for those in need, too.

 That’s why I love having the HANS PowerPack 300 in my Emergency Kit.
 Especially after seeing the devastating hurricanes of this year.
 After living through so many natural disasters and power outages myself (including many hurricanes, a blizzard, trees falling on power lines, and off-grid living in National Parks), I know what I need when the power goes out and what works.

 *NOTE: It appears that the Hans Powerpack is no longer available.
 I highly suggest solar-powered Jackery products as a great alternative.
 We have been using our Jackery for off-grid living and are really impressed with how well it works.

 Why You Need a Solar Power Generator for Home

 There are a lot of different things you need to have at home for an emergency or natural disaster.
 Food and water are necessities.
 So are medical supplies.

 And light.
 You NEED light in the dark.
 And power.
 As much as you can get.